WPVI-TV: WPVI-TV

 In March 1985, Capital Cities Communications announced it was purchasing ABC, a move that stunned the broadcast industry since ABC was some four times larger than Capital Cities at the time.
 Some have said that Capital Cities was only able to pull off the deal because WPVI-TV, the company's flagship property, had become very profitable in its own right.
-However, before the merger could be completed, Capital Cities was required to sell channel 6 and its sister station, WTNH in New Haven, Connecticut, as both stations had a large signal overlap with network flagship WABC-TV.
-Owning two stations with a significant signal overlap was prohibited by the FCC regulations of the time, similar to the same "one-to-a-market" rule that forced Triangle to split its newspaper/broadcast combination in Philadelphia many years earlier.
+The FCC initially required Capital Cities to sell channel 6 and its sister station, WTNH in New Haven, Connecticut, as a condition of the purchase; both stations had significant signal overlaps with network flagship WABC-TV.
+At the time, the FCC normally did not allow common ownership of two stations with overlapping signals, similar to the same "one-to-a-market" rule that forced Triangle to split its newspaper/broadcast combination in Philadelphia many years earlier.
 Capital Cities sought a waiver of the rules to keep WPVI, citing CBS' then-ownership of WCAU-TV locally in Philadelphia and WCBS-TV in New York.
 The FCC granted the waiver, and when the transaction was finalized in early 1986, WPVI-TV became an ABC owned-and-operated station.
 Prior to that, WPVI has been ABC's largest affiliate not owned by the network (a distinction now held by Dallas–Fort Worth's WFAA, owned by Tegna Inc.).
 A decade later, in 1996, The Walt Disney Company purchased Capital Cities/ABC.

 On January 22, 1987, the station partially rebroadcast the suicide of Pennsylvania state treasurer R. Budd Dwyer—which had occurred at a press conference earlier that morning—during its noon newscast.

+In August 1999, WPVI partenered with Philly.com, a website from the Inquirer and the Daily News.

 On September 12, 2009, WPVI moved to a new broadcasting complex at their same location at 4100 City Avenue near Bala Cynwyd next door to the Philadelphia College of Osteopathic Medicine.
 The facilities are wired for high definition newscasts and is the third studio in the station's 72-year history since the station has moved to a circular building in 1964.

+On December 19, 2023, at approximately 8:30 p.m.
+WPVI's Chopper 6 crashed in Washington Township, Burlington County, New Jersey, while returning from an assignment, killing both the pilot and photojournalist.
+The victims were identified as 67-year-old pilot Monroe Smith and 45-year-old photographer Christopher Dougherty.

 Programming

-Syndicated programming

-Syndicated programming on WPVI-TV includes Rachael Ray, Live with Kelly and Ryan (produced by WABC-TV and hosted by South Jersey native Kelly Ripa), Jeopardy!, Wheel of Fortune, and Tamron Hall.
-WPVI's syndicated offerings are identical to WABC-TV's.

-Pennsylvania Lottery drawings

-From 1977 until 2015, WPVI aired the Pennsylvania Lottery live nighttime television drawings, which occur nightly at 6:59 p.m.
-ET; the Powerball drawings on Wednesdays and Saturdays and the Tuesday and Friday Mega Millions drawings air during the 11 p.m. newscasts on those nights (those television drawing rights moved to WTXF-TV).